luisriverag/xbrl-filings-api/docs/source/dev/doc-conventions.rst

 of `APIResource`, otherwise alphabetically.
 Special methods are always ordered after public methods.

-Order methods in groups and prefer alphabetic ordering (custom order if seems awkward, especially regarding dataclasses).
-Groups should be in the following order:
+Order members and methods in groups and prefer alphabetic ordering (custom order if seems awkward, especially when small number of members).
+Groups of methods should be in the following order:

 1. Static methods
 2. Class methods